Product has been added to the basket

 Registration

-Places on this course are limited due to the interactive nature of the modules.
-Registration will close 24 hours before the first event takes place.
+Places on these Training Course modules are limited due to their interactive nature.
+Registration will close 24 hours before each event takes place.

 Concessions